 The simple truth is this.
 Unless you have been detained, or you know somebody who is, you are very unlikely to ever visit an immigration detention centre, know where they are, or be able to imagine what it is like to be locked inside without knowing when you will be released.
 And unless you know someone who is at risk of detention, you are unlikely to grasp the depth of fear that grips people who need to report regularly to the Home Office.

 Unlocking Detention shines a spotlight on the hidden world of immigration detention.
 This ‘virtual tour’ of the immigration detention estate uses Twitter, Facebook and a website to ‘unlock’ the gates of immigration detention centres.
 This year’s ‘tour’ runs from 11 November to 18 December 2019.

 Each week, Unlocking Detention ‘visits’ one of the UK’s detention centres.
 We hear from people who have been detained there, volunteer visitors, NGOs, campaigners and the families, friends, neighbours and communities over whom detention casts its long shadows.
 We also want to hear from you – what you think about immigration detention and what you are doing to challenge it.

 More about immigration detention in the UK

 The UK is the only country in Europe that does not have a maximum time limit on how long someone can be detained.
 Indefinite detention has a severe, damaging impact on those who are subjected to it.
-In 2017, 27,331 people entered the detention estate for.
+In the 12 months up to July 2019, 24,052 people entered the detention estate for.
 Some are detained for months, and even years.